 AAAASF Certified Surgical Center

 There are many different types of hernias.
 The main types are inguinal hernia (groin), umbilical hernia (belly button hernia) and incisional hernias.
 A patient will first notice a bulge that can increase in size if it is left untreated.
 The hernia can sometimes cause pain and possibly involve intestines that can twist inside the hernia sac.
 If left untreated for a long period of time the intestine can become damaged and require cutting out the damaged bowel.
 The treatment for this is to repair the defect early before further problems arise.
-Our repair uses NO MESH and is called the Desarda Tension Free No Mesh Repair.
+We offer the No Mesh Hernia Repair called the Desarda Tension Free No Mesh Repair.
 Recurrence is less than 1% with this technique.

 No Mesh Tension Free Inguinal Hernia Repair

 Now you can get your hernia repair without mesh and it is as strong as a repair as if you had mesh.
-This is a new technique that incorporates your own body wall (fascia) into the repair with two layers of support.
+This is a technique that was started in the 1990's and incorporates your own body wall (external oblique fascia) into the repair by reconstructing and strengthening the inguinal floor..

 No Mesh Hernia Repair (Desarda Technique) with Local and IV Sedation